muzixing/draft-lbdd-cats-dp-sr/draft-lbdd-cats-dp-sr-05.md

 --- abstract

 This document describes a solution that adheres to the Computing-Aware Traffic Steering (CATS) framework.
-The solution uses anycast IP addresses as the CATS service identifier and Segment Routing (SR) as the data plane encapsulation to achieve computing-aware traffic steering among multiple services instances.
+The solution uses anycast IP addresses as the CATS service identifiers and Segment Routing (SR) as the data plane encapsulation to achieve computing-aware traffic steering among multiple services instances.

 --- middle

 # Introduction

-As described in {{?I-D.ietf-cats-usecases-requirements}}, traffic steering that takes into account computing resource metrics would benefit several services, e.g., latency-sensitive service like immersive services that rely upon the use of augmented reality or virtual reality (AR/VR) techniques.
+As described in {{?I-D.ietf-cats-usecases-requirements}}, traffic steering that takes into account computing resource metrics would benefit several services, e.g., the latency-sensitive service.
+A typical example would be the immersive services that rely upon the use of augmented reality or virtual reality (AR/VR) techniques.

 {{!I-D.ietf-cats-framework}} defines a framework for Computing-Aware Traffic Steering (CATS).
 Such a framework defines an approach for making compute- and network-aware traffic steering decisions in networking environments where services are deployed in many locations.